fpagliughi/sockpp/README.md

 If you're using this library, tweet at me or send me a message, and let me know how you're using it.
 I'm always curious to see where it winds up!

-## New in 0.8.0
+## New in v0.8.0

-This was primarily a release of code that had been sitting in the develop branch for nearly a year to improve CMake functionality for downstream projects.
+This was primarily a release of code that had been sitting in the develop branch for nearly a year.
+That code mostly improved CMake functionality for downstream projects.

 - [Breaking] Library initializer now uses a static singleton created via `socket_initializer::initialize()` call, which can be called repeatedly with no ill effect.
 Also added global `socketpp::initialize()` function as shortcut.
 - Improvements to CMake to better follow modern standards.